shuklaham/churn-prediction/README.md

 - Hyperparameter tuning and ensembles
 - Final model selection, model saving and docker

+#### Final Model Selection
+I went with logistic regression model with L1 regularization and C value equal to 0.1

 I have used **Flask** to build web service.

 #### Acknowledgements